 Sustainable development refers to "the developments that meet the needs of the present, without compromising the ability of the future generations to meet their own needs."
-Therefor education for sustainable requires preparing prospective teachers with knowledge and skills to implement sustainability curriculum and practices in classrooms.
+Therefore, transition towards teachers' education for sustainable requires preparing prospective teachers with knowledge and skills to implement sustainability curriculum and practices in classrooms.
 According to Makrakis and Kostoulas-Makrakis (2012), teachers are ideally positioned to give students an active voice and promote responsible citizenry, therefore situating teacher education for sustainability as an ideal intervention point for transformative change.
-Unfortunately, Kenyan education programs and teacher training programs focus on declarative knowledge (Cutts, Saltz, and Elser, 2008), while neglecting the social components of and Ots, 2008).
+Unfortunately, Kenyan education programs and teacher training programs focus on declarative knowledge (Cutts, Saltz, and Elser, 2008), while neglecting the social components of change and action (Lukk, Veisson, and Ots, 2008).

 The research presented in this article explicitly focused on behaviour change as an intended outcome of sustainability education.
 Lukk et al., (2008) argues that the sustainability in teachers' education depends on decisions made by individuals and groups regarding behaviours in an attempt to target behaviour change as a part of sustainability initiatives.
-Although teacher education for sustainable development has been a relatively new field, education has behaviour change, that is, comprises of health, drug, and anti-violence programmes.
-Furthermore, environmental education programmes have attempted to foster environmentally responsible behaviours for decades (Arbuthnot, 1977; Hungerford and Volk OíConnor, 2000).
-The field of envir precedence for targeting behaviour change through education as well as insights into successful pedagogical approaches.
+Although teacher education for sustainable development has been a relatively new field, education has long been a means for targeting behaviour change, that is, comprises of health, drug, and anti-violence programmes.
+Furthermore, environmental education programmes have attempted foster environmentally responsible behaviours for decades (Arbuthnot, 1977; Hungerford and Volk, 1990; Ramsey, 1993; Pooley and

+OíConnor, 2000).
+The field of environmental education provides ample precedence for targeting behaviour change through education as well as insights into successful pedagogical approaches.